bertofurth/Seagate-Central-Utils/motion/README-motion.md

     ffprobe /dev/video0 -list_formats all

-If you are using a network stream then the characteristics of the stream should be configurable on the network camera itself.
+The following style of command will show the characteristics of an rtsp network stream from a network camera.
+The stream characteristics should be configurable on the network camera and the exact format of the stream URL will be specific to the camera.

+    ffprobe rtsp://user:password@192.0.2.199:554/Streaming/Channels/101

 #### Raw image stream (Advanced but important)
 This parameter is difficult to get right but it can save very significant CPU resources if configured correctly.